All Episodes

 By the same token, we have a movie that has finally gotten a U.S. distributor showing the assassination of George W. Bush.

-Uh, and I don't I I don't see all that many complaints about it.
+And I don't see all that many complaints about it.

-Certainly not a whole lot of outrage from people that uh there ought to be universal outrage about it.
+Certainly not a whole lot of outrage from people that there ought to be universal outrage about it.

 There ought to be, you know, at some point you realize the line has been crossed.

-But no, uh, there is no line anymore as far as the Democrats are concerned and their reacquisition of power.
+But no, there is no line anymore as far as the Democrats are concerned and their reacquisition of power.

 And he says that Death of a President is a slick but ethically dubious movie.

-Uh Death of a President uses the morally dubious tactic of mixing real news footage with staged events to create an imagined assassination of President Bush.
+Death of a President uses the morally dubious tactic of mixing real news footage with staged events to create an imagined assassination of President Bush.

 As convincing as the manipulated footage of the president's death in Chicago in October 2007 is, the movie cannot be more unconvincing in its approach.

-Does it not occur to the filmmaker Gabriel Range as he takes his bows for his clever stunt that the very forces he warns against will use his film as propaganda?
+Does it not occur to the filmmaker Gabriel Range, as he takes his bows for his clever stunt, that the very forces he warns against will use his film as propaganda?

-Their line will be this if the enemies of President Bush can be so crass as to imagine his cinematic murder, then what value can one give to their arguments against our great leader's domestic and foreign policies?
+If the enemies of President Bush can be so crass as to imagine his cinematic murder, then what value can one give to their arguments against our great leader's domestic and foreign policies?

-Gabriel Range just made Carl Rove's Day.
+Gabriel Range just made Karl Rove's day.

-And there's that's a that's a a pretty good uh assessment.
+And that's a pretty good assessment.

-How come the same people are saying, oh no, nobody's gonna look at this as uh as a signal, as a Manchurian candidate kind of signal to go out there and assassinate Bush.
+There is, and by the way, if you're worried that a commercial showing a human being riding a dog will cause copycat behavior, how come the same people are saying, oh, no, nobody's going to look at this as a signal, as a Manchurian candidate kind of signal to go out there and assassinate Bush?

 ABC News is out with a new poll this morning that will likely bring smiles to the faces of Republican donors the president plans to address today.

-This is from uh ABC News The Note.
+This is from ABC News The Note.

-Republicans have regained an edge in trust to handle it, helping uh Bush's party move closer to the Democrats in congressional vote preference, writes the ABC News polling director Gary Langer.
+Republicans have regained an edge in trust to handle it, helping Bush's party move closer to the Democrats in congressional vote preference, writes the ABC News polling director Gary Langer.

 The Republicans lead the Democrats in trust to handle terrorism by 48 to 41.

-That's that's inching up.
+That's inching up.

 A seven-point lead is called inching up.